-Sonos is a bit of a home speaker doyen.
-It's been cracking out high-quality audio with easy integration and great sound quality for years.
+Sonos has been cracking out high-quality multiroom audio with easy integration and great sound quality for years, but the Sonos Move is its first ever portable speaker.

-Now it's breaking new ground again.
-The Sonos Move is its first ever portable speaker, and it's far from a lightweight offering.
-It brings serious sound to the table, and lets you switch between docked and portable modes on the fly.
+It's far from a lightweight offering, but brings serious sound to the table, and lets you switch between docked and portable modes on the fly.

 All that could spell a bit of trouble for the Sonos One, which has until now been the obvious entry point for those choosing the best Sonos for their needs.

 Sonos Move v Sonos One: Design